Singlish: Creole continuum

-Singlish and English in Singapore exist along a creole continuum, ranging from standard English with local pronunciation on one end, to the most colloquial registers of Singlish on the other.
+In the model, Singlish and English in Singapore exist along a creole continuum, ranging from standard English with local pronunciation on one end, to the most colloquial registers of Singlish on the other.
+The acrolect is very similar to standard English as spoken in other English-speaking countries, with some differences in pronunciation, while basilectal speech is characteristic of less educated working-class Singaporeans, and a product of imperfect learning.
+Intermediate lects are named the mesolect.